Hypervault vs Dashlane: which is better?

 That’s where Hypervault makes a huge difference as it comes with both Workspaces (one user can be part of multiple Workspaces) and with the ability to create folders and nested folders inside a Workspace.

 Given the multiple options for visually organizing your data, Hypervault takes the point here.

-When comparing features, there’s no more significant mistake than to look at the sheer number of them.
+When comparing features, there's no more significant mistake than looking at the sheer number of them.
 When you aim to secure your company’s sensitive data, the first thing you should look at is your organization’s specific needs.
 Then, just as important, comes the way the features are implemented.

 Purely from a features perspective, you could use both of them.

 Taking a closer look at importing, sharing, browser extension, autofill, etc… probably Dashlane will take the edge but by a very small margin.
 Both offer a very snappy and efficient browser extension but Dashlane’s comes with a couple of nice features which are not available on Hypervault’s browser extension just yet.